braintree/us-bank-account-validator/README.md

 }
 ```

-Valid routing numbers come from a hard-coded list of possible numbers, which you can find in `src/routing-number-list.js`.
+Valid routing numbers are checked against [MICR number format](https://en.wikipedia.org/wiki/Routing_transit_number#MICR_routing_number_format).
+We test this formula against a number of known routing numbers, which can be found at `src/routing-to-bank-name.json`.

 ### `valid.accountNumber(value: string): object`